A new Directional Algebraic Fast Multipole Method based iterative solver for the Lippmann-Schwinger equation accelerated with HODLR preconditioner: Discretization

 \begin{enumerate} \item the contrast function is not \textit{well-resolved} in the box $B$. \item the incident field is not \textit{well-resolved} in the box $B$. \item the box $B$ lies in the high frequency regime.
 Section~\ref{sec:admissibilityCriteria} has more details on it. \end{enumerate} The contrast function being \textit{well-resolved} means that it is approximated to a user-specified tolerance.
 We evaluate $q(x)$ at the grid points of the box $B$ and use it to evaluate the $p^{th}$ order coefficients of the Chebyshev approximation, say $Q^{B}$.
 We evaluate $Q^{B}$ at the grid points of the child boxes and if it agrees with the function values to a user-specified tolerance $\epsilon_{grid}$, we stop further refinement of the box $B$.
 Similar procedure is followed for $u^{inc}(x)$.

 In problems with a rapidly varying contrast function or incident field, it is advantageous to use an adaptive tree.
-In this article, we use a \textit{level-restricted tree}, i.e., any two boxes that share a boundary are not more than one level apart.
-For more details on the level-restricted tree, we refer the readers to~\cite{ambikasaran2016fast}.
+In this article, we use a \textit{level-restricted tree}, i.e., any two boxes that share a boundary are not more than a predetermined number of levels apart.
 This helps in ensuring that we only have a few types of neighboring (see Table~\ref{table:Notations} for the definition of a neighbor of a box) interactions to consider for each leaf box.
 Such interactions can be precomputed and reused across boxes of the same level thereby reducing the computational overhead.
+To have fewer precomputations, we impose a condition that any two boxes that share a boundary are not more than one level apart, as done in~\cite{ambikasaran2016fast}.
 Note that given any adaptive tree, one can construct a level-restricted tree.